Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Models for internal strand dynamics

 We refer to~\cite{dular2024vector} for the equations governing the cell elements as well as details regarding their implementation.
 Note that compared to~\cite{dular2024vector}, the notation is changed from $\h_\text{coupling}$ to $\hcoupling$ in order to make an explicit distinction between IF and IS coupling currents.

 The parameter values used for the ROHM model in Sections~\ref{sec_results_nonlinear} and \ref{sec_results_stack} are given in Table~\ref{tab_ROHM_param}.
-These values are representative of a strand similar to the strand in~\cite{dular2024vector} at a temperature of $1.9$~K.
+These values are representative of a strand similar to the strand in~\cite{dular2024vector} at a temperature of $1.9$~K and were obtained based on simulations of detailed strand geometries following the procedure described in~\cite{dular2024vector}.